hyperledger-labs/hyperledger-labs.github.io/labs/fabric-operations-console.md

 Fabric Operations Console

 # Short Description
-Hyperledger Fabric Management and Operations Console code used in IBM's IBM Blockchain Platform Offering.
+Hyperledger Fabric Operations Console code used in IBM's IBM Blockchain Platform Offering.

 # Scope of Lab
-Hyperledger Fabric Management and Operations Console used in IBM's IBM Blockchain Platform Offering.
+Hyperledger Fabric Operations Console used in IBM's IBM Blockchain Platform Offering.

-When coupled with GRPC web, the console provides the following high level function:
+The console provides the following high level function:

 - Ability to import and manage all Hyperledger Fabric Components from a single web console, no matter where they are located.
 - Maintain complete control over identities, channels, and smart contracts.